TypeFox/djinject/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
-  Your bug will get fixed much faster if we can run your code and it doesn't have dependencies other than Ginject.
+  Your bug will get fixed much faster if we can run your code and it doesn't have dependencies other than Djinject.
 Issues without reproduction steps or code examples may be immediately closed as not actionable.
 -->